What Are The Camping Safety Tips For Solo Travelers?

 When hiking or moving around your campsite, make noise to alert animals of your presence.
 This will help avoid surprising wildlife and potentially dangerous encounters.
 Clap your hands, sing, or talk loudly to create a consistent noise that will signal your presence and give animals the opportunity to move away.

-See also How Do I Choose A Camping Sleeping Bag And Pad?
+See also How Do I Stay Comfortable And Warm While Camping?

 Pack and Use Bear Spray